Legacy of Citizen Kane: Film memorabilia

 In 1982, film director Steven Spielberg bought a "Rosebud" sled for $60,500; it was one of three balsa sleds used in the closing scenes and the only one that was not burned.
 Spielberg eventually donated the sled to the Academy Museum of Motion Pictures as he stated he felt it belonged in a museum.
 After the Spielberg purchase, it was reported that retiree Arthur Bauer claimed to own another "Rosebud" sled.
 In early 1942, when Bauer was 12, he had won an RKO publicity contest and selected the hardwood sled as his prize.
 In 1996, Bauer's estate offered the painted pine sled at auction through Christie's.
 Bauer's son told CBS News that his mother had once wanted to paint the sled and use it as a plant stand, but Bauer told her to "just save it and put it in the closet."
 The sled was sold to an anonymous bidder for $233,500.

 Welles's Oscar for Best Original Screenplay was believed to be lost until it was rediscovered in 1994.
 It was withdrawn from a 2007 auction at Sotheby's when bidding failed to reach its estimate of $800,000 to $1.2 million.
 Owned by the charitable Dax Foundation, it was auctioned for $861,542 in 2011 to an anonymous buyer.
 Mankiewicz's Oscar was sold at least twice, in 1999 and again in 2012, the latest price being $588,455.

 In 1989, Mankiewicz's personal copy of the Citizen Kane script was auctioned at Christie's.
 The leather-bound volume included the final shooting script and a carbon copy of American that bore handwritten annotations—purportedly made by Hearst's lawyers, who were said to have obtained it in the manner described by Kael in "Raising Kane".
 Estimated to bring $70,000 to $90,000, it sold for a record $231,000.

 In 2007, Welles's personal copy of the last revised draft of Citizen Kane before the shooting script was sold at Sotheby's for $97,000.
 A second draft of the script titled American, marked "Mr. Welles' working copy", was auctioned by Sotheby's in 2014 for $164,692.
 (Note: The same item had been sold by Christie's in December 1991, together with a working script from The Magnificent Ambersons, for $11,000.)
 A collection of 24 pages from a working script found in Welles's personal possessions by his daughter Beatrice Welles was auctioned in 2014 for $15,000.

 In 2014, a collection of approximately 235 Citizen Kane stills and production photos that had belonged to Welles was sold at auction for $7,812.

+In 2025, a red wooden sled marked with the name “Rosebud” was sold at Heritage Auctions for $14.75 million.
+The artifact is one of the sleds used in the making of the Citizen Kane.